-IF YOU ARE THE ONE WITH A CHALLENGING RELATIONSHIP WITH DRUGS:
+FEELING DONE WITH A CHALLENGING RELATIONSHIP WITH DRUGS?

-Ready to take matters into your own hands?
-When it comes to recovery, nothing is more important as your own patience and commitment to change.
-That said, many people struggle or even fail after getting clean, because they don't realize how much their progress depends on changes in their important relationships.
+When it comes to recovery, nothing is more important as your own patience and willingness to change.
+That said, most people struggle or even fail after getting clean, because they don't realize how much their progress depends on changes in their important relationships.
 Family ties are invisible and easy to disregard.
 But don't get sidetracked: how closest people see you can determine how you think about yourself and act.
 Change of attitude and emotional climate in the family - even when you don't live together - often makes a difference between another relapse and full recovery.
-Helping you to navigate this change is an important part of our work.
+Helping you to navigate the change within your family is an important part of our work.

-IF YOU ARE A FAMILY MEMBER OF SOMEONE WHO NEEDS HELP:
+ARE YOU A FAMILY MEMBER OF SOMEONE WHO IS ADDICTED?

-After 5 years of work in this field, we used a simple test: "would we send our own family member to this program?"
+After 5 years of hands-on work in the field of post-detox aftercare, we used a simple test: "would we send our own family member to this program?"

 The answer was "yes, but ..."
 The "but" was a hard-won clinical insight telling us that a realistic path to recovery must engage family members.
 One person's struggle with addiction is often a sign that the family is stuck the process of life transition.
 When life transition is navigated well, maturing out of unhealthy habits comes naturally.
 If not, the dysfunctional patterns tend to prevail, despite the best intentions and sincere efforts of an individual.

 Therefore, getting professional guidance and therapeutic support is paramount for the entire family, especially if you are a parent or a spouse.
 To provide you with the right support we will recommend an integral family counselor in your area or will collaborate with your existing therapist.